Bank run: Cyber runs

 A 'cyber run' is a rapid withdrawal of wholesale or institutional deposits that is precipitated by a cyber-attack on a bank's deposit platform.

 In contrast to a credit-driven bank run, the trigger is operational: depositors fear losing timely access to their funds or the ability to settle payments, rather than doubting the bank's solvency.
 Research by Duffie and Younger simulated adverse and severe cyber-run scenarios for twelve systemically important U.S. banking groups.
 Although those banks held enough high-quality liquid assets to meet even a 75% 30-day outflow, the study cautions that cyber-run outflows could arrive much faster than the Liquidity Coverage Ratio (LCR) assumptions that underpin current prudential rules.

 Because a major cyber incident could simultaneously disable key payment-system nodes, the paper argues that liquidity shortfalls might spill over to the real economy even if individual banks remain liquid.
 As a safeguard, the authors propose an 'emergency payment node', a narrow, pre-authorized payment bank that would lie dormant in normal times and be activated only to process wholesale payments between critical financial firms during a systemic operational outage.
 The same study recommends that regulator incorporate cyber-run scenarios into supervisory stress tests and explore additional tools (for example, temporary central-bank accounts or central-bank digital currencies for non-banks) to preserve payment-system continuity.

 A real-world example of a cyber run occurred in March 2023, when customers withdrew $42 billion - nearly a quarter of Silicon Valley Bank's total deposits - within a day.

 Another real example occurred in June 2025, when Iran's state-owned Bank Sepah was hit by a destructive cyber-attack attributed to the hacktivist group Predatory Sparrow.
 The incident disabled online banking, card payments, and many ATMs.
 Within hours, long queues formed as depositors rushed to withdraw cash, promoting ad-hoc withdrawal limits and a three-day branch closure.
 Within days, a sharp increase in withdrawals spread to multiple banks in Iran, triggering additional withdrawal limits and declared 50% increase in liquidity supplied to banks by the Central Bank of Iran.
-Behavior analysts described this incident and a classic bank run triggered by an operational shock.
+Behavior analysts described this incident as a classic bank run triggered by an operational shock.